 Anyone operating a GMRS radio must obtain a license from the FCC.
-I’ve read that the license cost around $70, but at the time I’m writing this it cost $35–not sure why the change or whether it will stick.
+I’ve read that the license costs around $70, but at the time I’m writing this, it costs $35–not sure why the change or whether it will stick.
 No test is required – although navigating the FCC’s very confusing website can be a test of patience…

 The FCC classifies any radio operating on FRS/GMRS frequencies with more than 2 watts as a GMRS radio.
 You can obtain the license here, which covers you and your family members for 10 years.
 Your drinking buddies don’t count as family, at least in the FCC’s eyes.